Panasonic GX7 vs Sony RX100 III

 It is notable that the GX7 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the GX7 and the RX100 III have been discontinued, but can regularly be found used on eBay.
 The GX7 was replaced by the Panasonic GX85, while the RX100 III was followed by the Sony RX100 IV.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic GX7 vs Sony RX100 III